The 2 AM negotiation you keep losing

 What are the most common career change anxiety symptoms?

-How do I manage anxiety during the active job search — applications, interviews, and rejection?
+How do I manage anxiety during the active job search (applications, interviews, and rejection)?

 Job search anxiety has a distinct pattern from pre-decision anxiety.
 During applications and interviews, the anxiety spikes around specific events (waiting for a response, preparing for a panel interview) rather than running as constant background noise.
 The most effective approach is to separate the search process from your sense of self-worth by tracking activity metrics you control (applications sent, conversations had) rather than outcomes you do not (callbacks, offers).
 For rejection specifically, the reframe that works is treating each rejection as a data point about fit, not a verdict on ability.
-Scheduling a brief debrief after each rejection — what to keep, what to change — converts passive dread into active learning and reduces the emotional half-life of each setback.
+Scheduling a brief debrief after each rejection (what to keep, what to change) converts passive dread into active learning and reduces the emotional half-life of each setback.

 When should I see a therapist for career change anxiety?

 Look for therapists who specialize in career transitions, adjustment disorders, or cognitive behavioral therapy for anxiety.
 Many offer a free consultation call where you can describe your situation before committing.
-If your employer offers an Employee Assistance Program (EAP), that can be a fast, no-cost starting point for 3-6 sessions.
+If your employer offers an Employee Assistance Program (EAP), that can be a fast, no-cost starting point for a few sessions.

 Does career change anxiety get worse with age?

 Career change anxiety often intensifies in your 30s and 40s as financial obligations grow and professional identity becomes more entrenched.
-Research on loss aversion [2] suggests that the more you have invested in a career, the more painful it feels to walk away.
+Research on loss aversion [2] suggests that the more you have invested in a career, the more painful it can feel to walk away.
 However, mid-career changers also bring transferable skills and clearer self-knowledge that can offset the anxiety.

 This article is part of our Career Growth complete guide.